How to get out of travel debt

 card calculator.
 You will be surprised how fast you can pay it off

-with small extra repayments over a year.
+with small extra repayments over a year, and how much interest you

 Credit card calculator